-You may or may not have realised, depending on how many of these exhibitions you've been to before, but selecting the location of your stand is another very important aspect.
-When you book your place at a trade show, you'll be provided with a floor plan so that you can choose your pitch strategically.
+Selecting the location of your stand is another very important aspect.
+When you book your place at a trade show, you’ll be provided with a floor plan so that you can choose your pitch strategically.
 Remember, the location of your stand will highlight the difference between an average expo and a profitable one, so make sure you choose wisely.

 3. Don’t be Afraid to Walk Around Other Stands